 - Fetal Fibronectin Test.
 Vaginal swabs will be tested for fetal fibronectin, which could be an indication of preterm labor.

 Schedule a Consultation for High-Risk Pregnancy in Garden City Today!

 If you’re pregnant or thinking of becoming pregnant, Mesbah OB/GYN can help guide you through every step of the process.
-To make an appointment with our specialists, please call (516) 794-1500 or schedule an appointment online.
+To make an appointment with our specialists, please call (516) 794-1500.